phatak-dev/blog/_posts/2014-12-03-sizeof-operator-java-scala.md

 You can find more use cases in [this](http://www.javaworld.com/article/2077408/core-java/sizeof-for-java.html) article.

 ## Memory bounded caches in Spark
 We use caches in almost every application.
-Normally most of the in-memory caches are driven by time.
-As keys get less and less accessed they get evicted to accommodated newer keys.
-But in few use cases, like in Spark, we need different approach for eviction.

-Spark uses caching to cache big data on RAM in cluster of computers.
-Caching the data on RAM allows for speedier processing which is important when we do processing on TB's of data.
-Though this looks like a good idea, it comes with issue that cache may take over the complete RAM of the node which makes node useless for any kind of processing.

-So spark divides the main memory of a node to two parts.
-One for caching the data and one for running the computations on the data.
-Using the SizeEstimator tool they can precisely control usage of RAM.
+Normally most of the in-memory caches are bounded by number of items.
+You can specify how many keys it should keep.
+Once you cross the limit, you can use LRU to do the eviction.
+This works well when you are storing homogeneous values and all the pairs have relatively same size.
+Also it assumes that all machines where cache is running has same RAM size.

+But in case of spark, the cluster may have varying RAM sizes.
+Also it may cache heterogeneous values.
+So having number of items as the bound is not optimal.
+So Spark uses the size of the cache as the bound value.
+So using sizeof operator they can optimally use the RAM on the cluster.

 You can look at one of the implementation of memory bounded caches [here](https://github.com/phatak-dev/java-sizeof/blob/master/examples/src/main/scala/com/madhukaraphatak/sizeof/examples/BoundedMemoryCache.scala).

 ## java-sizeof library

 I extracted the code from the spark, simplified little and published as a independent [library](https://github.com/phatak-dev/java-sizeof).
-So if you want to analyze size of your objects in your Java/Scala projects, you can use this library.
+So if you want to calculate size of your objects in your Java/Scala projects, you can use this library.
 This library is well tested inside the spark.

 ## Adding dependency